 The standardized CPUE series for shortfin make shark was constructed with interaction effects.
-The main variables chosen as input into the DLN analyses were year (Y), quarter (Q), area (A), and the number of hooks per basket (HPB).
+The main variables chosen as input into the DLN analyses were year (Y), quarter (Q), area (A), sea surface temperature (SST) and the number of hooks per basket (HPB).
 The effect of gear configuration of HPB was used to account for the shift of targeting species.
 The following multiplicative model was applied to the data in this study: